JUL 11

 Building a National Finding Aid Network (NAFAN) was an Institute of Museum and Library Services-funded (grant number LG-246349-OLS-20) research and demonstration project with the goal of providing inclusive, comprehensive, and persistent access to descriptions of archival collections, or "finding aids."
 OCLC Research led qualitative research with end users and contributors of archival description and quantitative analysis of extant aggregated archival description from state and regional aggregators.

-Join members of the OCLC Research NAFAN team to learn about our findings related to end users—those gleaned from survey data as well as from individual semi-structured interviews.
+Members of the OCLC Research NAFAN team shared our findings related to end users—those gleaned from survey data as well as from individual semi-structured interviews.

-All affiliates of OCLC Research Library Partnership organizations are invited to participate.
+All affiliates of OCLC Research Library Partnership organizations are invited to participate in the live sessions.

 Date